FMI-QC-2020/docker_tut/docker/step2.md

 `docker images`{{execute T1}}

-### Run docker image with name `arguments` without parameters
+### Run docker container using image `arguments` without parameters

 `docker run arguments`{{execute T1}}

-### Run docker image with name `arguments` with parameters
+### Run docker container using image `arguments` with parameters

 `docker run arguments some arguments`{{execute T1}}

+It won't work, because script `ruby-script.rb` inside the docker container expectes arguments.
 You have some problem due to unpossibility to execute image with arguments.
 So we should change our Dockerfile and instead of last line type

 `ENTRYPOINT ["ruby", "/ruby-script.rb"]

 CMD  []`.

 After that we should rebuild image and run `docker run arguments some arguments`{{execute T1}}